Mr. & Mrs. Smith (1941 film)

 Mr. & Mrs. Smith is a 1941 American screwball comedy film directed by Alfred Hitchcock, written by Norman Krasna, and starring Carole Lombard and Robert Montgomery.
 It also features Gene Raymond, Jack Carson, Philip Merivale, and Lucile Watson.

-Although Mr. & Mrs. Smith was the only pure comedy Hitchcock made in America, he later claimed that he agreed to do it only as a favor to Lombard.
-However, the files at RKO Radio Pictures show that Hitchcock himself actually pursued the project.
+Mr. & Mrs. Smith was the only pure comedy Hitchcock made in the United States.
+Although he later claimed to have done it only as a favor to Lombard, files at RKO show that Hitchcock himself actively pursued the project.

 Plot

-Ann (Carole Lombard) and David Smith (Robert Montgomery) are a married couple living in New York City who, though in love, have disagreements that last for days before they reconcile.
+Ann and David Smith are a married couple living in New York City who, though in love, have disagreements that last for days before they reconcile.

 One morning, Ann asks David if he would marry her again if he had it to do over.
-Although he says he is very happy with her now and wouldn't marry anyone else, he says he would not, because it meant the loss of his freedom and independence.
+Although he says he is very happy with her now and would not marry anyone else, he says he would not, because it meant the loss of his freedom and independence.

-Later that day, Harry Deever (Charles Halton), an Idaho county official, informs David at work that due to a jurisdictional mishap, their three-year-old marriage in Idaho was not valid.
-Since Deever is a family acquaintance of Ann's from Idaho, he stops by their apartment to tell Ann and her mother (Esther Dale) the same thing.
-Ann does not mention this to David.
-She believes he will remarry her that very night when he invites her to a romantic dinner at the restaurant they frequented before they were married.
+Later that day, Harry Deever, an Idaho county official, informs David at work that due to a jurisdictional mishap, their three-year marriage in Idaho was not valid.
+Since Deever is a family acquaintance of Ann's from Idaho, he stops by their apartment to tell Ann and her mother the same thing.
+Ann does not mention this to David, believing he will remarry her that very night when he invites her to a romantic dinner at the restaurant they frequented before they were married.

-When they arrive at the restaurant, it has declined in quality and become rundown, and they return home.
+When they arrive at the restaurant, it has declined in quality and become rundown.
+While there, David does not bring up the subject of marriage, and they eventually return home.
 Ann grows impatient and confronts David, accusing him of not wanting to marry her again.
 David protests and claims he was going to ask her shortly, but Ann dismisses him and kicks him out of their apartment.

-David spends the night at his club, but when he goes home after work the next day Ann's maid refuses him entry.
+David spends the night at his club, but when he goes home after work the next day, Ann's maid refuses him entry.
 David waits in the lobby and sees Ann return with an older gentleman.
 Believing the man is her suitor, David becomes angry and disheartened.
 He intercepts Ann and threatens to withhold financial support.
 He gets her fired from her new job (the older gentleman is both her suitor and her new boss).
 Ann tells David she has no intention of ever marrying him again.